ChewKeanHo/Hestia/src/generator/README.md

 to the following rules:

-1. `presenters` **MUST ONLY** call POSIX Shell native functions, alias, etc and `interactors` functions.
-This is to ensure any external influences (e.g. breaking and non-breaking changes) won't easily break the generator and newer integrations' errors are confidently isolated.
+1. `presenters` **MUST ONLY** call POSIX Shell native functions, alias, etc and `interactors' main functions.
+This is to ensure any external influences (e.g. breaking and non-breaking changes) won't easily break existing generators at will.
+Also, newer integrations' errors can also be confidently isolated.
-2. `presenters` **MUST NOT** do any data processing logics (e.g. the trim string algorithm) other than algorithm logics coordinations (e.g. calling the `interactors_trim_string` interactor function).
+2. `presenters` **MUST NOT** do any data processing logics (e.g. the trim string algorithm) other than algorithm coordinations (e.g. calling the `interactors_trim_string` interactor function).

 Make sure to create a confidently running logic flow first for prototyping